Menu

 Summons

-Once you file your claim the court will issue a Summons.
-The Summons tells the defendant that they are being sued, and the place, time and date the defendant and you are required to go to court.
-Your claim is attached to the Summons.
+Once you file your claim, a judge will review your claim.
+If everything is in order, the court will issue a summons.
+The summons tells the defendant that they are being sued.
+It also sets out the place, time and date that the parties are required to go to court.
+Your statement of claim is attached to the summons.

-After the court issues the Summons, one copy is kept on file and two copies are mailed to you or may be picked up at the court house.
-You must then serve the summons, your claim and the other documents provided by the court on the other party.
+After the court issues the summons, one copy is kept on file and two copies are mailed to you or may be picked up at the courthouse.
+You must then serve the summons and all other required documents on the defendant.

 How helpful was this article?